You are here: Infothek - How to lower blood pressure

 • ACE inhibitors

-In most patients, treatment is initiated directly with a combination of 2 substance classes, preferably combined in one tablet.
+In most patients, treatment is started directly with a combination of two drug classes, preferably combined in a single pill.

-Monotherapy, meaning treatment with only one substance class, should only be done in cases of Hypertension Grade 1 or selected patients (e.g., very old age).
-As long as the target blood pressure is not reached, the medication therapy should be intensified.
+Monotherapy, meaning treatment with only one drug class, should only be used for stage 1 hypertension or selected patients (e.g., very advanced age).
+As long as the target blood pressure is not reached, medication should be intensified.
 A triple combination therapy is also conceivable.

-For more information, please see our article on hypertension medications.
+For more information, see our article on high blood pressure medications.

 Articles in this category: